-Fat Bottom Girl
+Fat Bottom Girl (SOLD OUT)

 We like a cheese with curves.
 Created in 2009 with absolutely no test batches, this is our flagship cheese, whose name was inspired by a Queen song and the cheese's accidental rotund shape.
 Each wheel of "Fat Bottom Girl" cheese is totally hand crafted with the raw milk from dairy sheep who live and graze freely on open pastures.
 Fat Bottom Girl is approachable and appealing to both cheese geeks & novices alike.
 The orangish straw-colored rind is achieved by careful hand-rubbing with a salt water solution during the 3 to 4 month aging period, which at certain times of the year, also gives it little extra funky aroma.
 The cheese has a firm ivory paste with a toothsome bite and a touch of salt, conveying the subtle nutty & buttery goodness of sheep milk.

 Fat Bottom Girl is amazingly addictive when paired with pepper jams.
 Enjoy this cheese with a light fruity California red such as petit syrah & pinot noir, or light farmhouse-style ales such as biere de garde & saison or a nice lager.
 This cheese is quite delicious with Moonlight Brewery's Death & Taxes black lager.
 Better yet, come up with your own fantastic pairing and let us know about it!
 We encourage everyone to always keep an open mind and palate.